PAINT: Parallel-in-time Neural Twins for Dynamical System Reconstruction: Introduction

 Modern artificial intelligence is increasingly integrated into the modeling, monitoring, and control of complex dynamical systems.
 A key development in this domain are digital twins \citep{grieves2014digital}: virtual models that run alongside a physical system, using live sensor data to update its predictions.
 Unlike standard simulations, a digital twin continuously adjusts its internal state to match the real system’s behavior, thereby enabling better monitoring and automated decision-making.

-Neural surrogates emulate expensive, high-fidelity simulations and offer fast predictions while maintaining reasonable accuracy.
+Neural surrogates are neural network based predictive models which emulate expensive, high-fidelity simulations and offer fast predictions while maintaining reasonable accuracy.
 Recent works have already demonstrated remarkable results on computational fluid dynamics (CFD) \citep{li2022oformer,alkin2024universal,wu2024transolver,alkin2025ab_upt}, as well as on particle based systems as surrogate models for discrete element methods \citep{alkin2024neuraldem}.

 However, transforming neural surrogates into neural twins is a challenging endeavor.
 The current generation of neural surrogates can neither ingest nor adapt to real-time measurements during inference.
-Therefore, we ask the question: \emph{How to design neural surrogates that adapt at test time using real-time measurements?}
+Therefore, we asked the question: \emph{How to design neural surrogates that adapt at test time using real-time measurements?}

-We address this question by introducing \textbf{Pa}rallel-in-t\textbf{i}me \textbf{N}eural \textbf{T}wins (\textbf{PAINT}), a family of methods for reconstructing dynamical systems from measurements.
+We do not claim to solve this problem entirely.
+However, we present insights and a new approach that advances the discussion.
+We introduce \textbf{Pa}rallel-in-t\textbf{i}me \textbf{N}eural \textbf{T}wins (\textbf{PAINT}), a family of methods for reconstructing dynamical systems from measurements.
 At the core of PAINT is training a generative neural network to model the joint conditional probability of system states given the measurements.
 At inference, it reconstructs a sequence of states from measurements using a sliding-window approach.
-This makes our method interpretable and avoids any dependence on an initial condition.
+This makes our method interpretable and avoids any dependence on an initial condition, which constitutes an easily overlooked component in autoregressive models.

 Mathematically, we show that PAINT enables accurate state estimation from measurements due to being \emph{on-trajectory}, i.e., staying close to the true trajectory even in presence of prediction errors.
-We also show that autoregressive models may possess this property under certain conditions (e.g. Kalman filters), but not in general.
+We also show that autoregressive models may possess this property under certain conditions, but not in general.
 Our analysis also sheds light on a phenomenon we call \emph{over-reliance on the autoregressive state}.
 It describes the problem of an autoregressive model over-relying on an off-trajectory state, whereas an ideal model would recognize such drift and reduce the state's influence on the prediction.

 Empirically, we implement FlowPAINT, an instance of PAINT based on Flow Matching.
 FlowPAINT is evaluated on a dataset of state-of-the-art large eddy simulations with varying Reynolds numbers in 2D.
 This dataset is especially challenging due to the chaotic dynamics of the turbulent fluid.
 The results confirm the generalization capabilities of our method.